 Who's Applying For School Reopening Waivers in Southern California?

-For the many students at schools in counties on the state's COVID-19 watchlist, classes are required to be online for now.
+For the students at schools in counties in the state's most restrictive COVID-19 reopening tier, classes are required to be online for now.
 That's the result of a July 17 announcement from Governor Gavin Newsom.

-But in that announcement, there was a small footnote that could allow some elementary schools to reopen.
+But in that announcement, there was a small footnote that could allow some elementary schools to reopen before all schools can.
 Here it is in full:

 A waiver of this criteria may be granted by the local health officer for elementary schools to open for in-person instruction.
 A waiver may only be granted if one is requested by the superintendent (or equivalent for charter or private schools), in consultation with labor, parent and community organizations.
 Local health officers must review local community epidemiological data, consider other public health interventions, and consult with CDPH when considering a waiver request.

-It described a process where elementary schools with safety plans can apply for waivers to reopen their campuses, even if their county is still on the state's COVID-19 watchlist.
+It described a process where elementary schools with safety plans can apply for waivers to reopen their campuses, even if their county was still on the state's COVID-19 watchlist.

 On August 28, the state got rid of the watchlist, and replaced it with a tiered system.
+Still, similar rules apply.
 Schools in the purple ("Widespread") tier can't reopen their campuses for in-person instruction without a waiver.
 Once a county moves to the red tier ("Substantial") and remains there for two weeks, schools can welcome students back in-person - if they follow the state's school reopening guidance.